E-Mail Tony@lathes.co.uk

 Manufactured by Globe Products Mfg.
-Co. of 3380 Robertson Blvd., Ashley, Los Angeles, California the Globe lathe milling attachment had a principle of operation like that of a "Lincoln" miller where the workpiece, instead of moving, was clamped to a table and the cutter head made to travel across it.
+Co. of 3380 Robertson Blvd., Ashley, Los Angeles, California, the Globe lathe milling attachment had a principle of operation like that of a "Lincoln" miller where the workpiece, instead of moving, was clamped to a table and the cutter head made to traverse across it.

-Very heavily-built, the unit was available with a base machined ready to fit a variety of popular lathes - including Atlas and Craftsman 9", 10" and 12"; Clausing and Logan 10", Sheldon 10", 11" and 12"; South Bend 16", Workshop 9", Model R and Heavy Ten and the Lodge & Shipley 18".
+Patented during the early 1940s (2,386,461 by Paul Hellman) it very heavily-built with a base machined ready to fit a variety of popular lathes - including Atlas and Craftsman 9", 10" and 12"; Clausing and Logan 10", Sheldon 10", 11" and 12"; South Bend 16", Workshop 9", Model R and Heavy Ten and the Lodge & Shipley 18".
 Other fittings could be supplied to order and the Company boasted of Government contracts to provide specially equipped and develop units for a variety of novel purposes.
 Although not mentioned in the advertising literature, the unit may have been made in more than one size and models marked 90-91 50-51 have been discovered.
 The spindle was, likewise, available with a variety of fittings, commonly being specified with a 1-1/2 inch x 8 t.p.i. nose thread and either a No. 2 Morse or No. 9 Browne and Sharpe taper.

 Built in two main parts, the attachment consisted of a spindle-carrying head mounted on a vertical slide and a cross slide to replace that normally fitted to the lathe.
 The head was clamped to the lathe bed and driven by an adaptor that plugged into the headstock; the 12" x 4